 Most annual and perpetual calendar watches with moon phase displays today are great additions to watch collections due to their stylish character and impressive appearance.
 Watch enthusiasts are eager to get at least one and add it to their lineup.

-One of the earliest clock mechanisms developed, a moon phase complication usually involves the placement of two identical moons on a disk beneath the dial.
+One of the earliest clock mechanisms developed, a moon phase complication usually involves the placement of two twin moons on a disk beneath the dial.

 Controlling the movement of the disc is a 59-tooth drive wheel that uses mechanical fingers to advance the disc once a day.
-After a single lunar cycle of 29.5 days, a second moon appears in the hole, giving a total of 59 teeth (29.5 x 2).
+A second moon appears in the hole after a single lunar cycle of 29.5 days, giving 59 teeth (29.5 x 2).

 How does the moon phase dial work?

-The most common display of the moon phase mechanism is the so-called “chest“.
-In other words, it is a disk that rotates inside a shaped window, depending on its position, which partially hides the shape of the moon, allowing the wearer to check his condition step.
+The most common display of the moon phase mechanism is the so-called “chest.”
+In other words, it is a disk that rotates inside a shaped window, depending on its position, which partially hides the moon’s shape, allowing the wearer to check his condition step.

-In addition to this particular mechanism, other methods of marking the phases of the moon have become widespread and in some cases innovative and almost poetic.
+In addition to this particular mechanism, other methods of marking the moon’s phases have become widespread and, in some cases, innovative and almost poetic.
 Nevertheless, the chest system is undoubtedly the most popular, as it is perfect as the main decorative element of a watch face.

 Also, rotating disks depicting the moon and the starry sky are often made of precious metals and ornately decorated.

-Most of our moonphase displays are 99.998% accurate, so if your watch is running uninterrupted, you only need to correct one day after 122.6 years.
+Most of our moon phase displays are 99.998% accurate, so if your watch runs uninterrupted, you only need to correct one day after 122.6 years.
 This is achieved with an ingenious mechanical transmission that lowers the rotation of the hour wheel.

-Any complication of adding new functions to the watch makes the mechanism more complex and therefore more expensive.
-For example, let’s say a typical moon phase complication is usually accompanied by an annual or perpetual calendar.
-It’s easy to understand why watches that offer this poetic feature are usually more expensive than simple watches.
+Any complication of adding new functions to the watch makes the mechanism more complex and, therefore, more expensive.
+For example, an annual or perpetual calendar usually accompanies a typical moon phase complication.
+It’s easy to understand why watches that offer this poetic feature are traditionally more expensive than simple watches.